yoheyokubo/tSNE4HDML/README.md

 ## Pre-trained Models

-Pretrained models (tSNE or HRMS) are in the checkpoint directory.
+Pretrained models (tSNE or HRMS) are included in the checkpoint directory.

 ## Results